w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 Project A to compete with projects that may have access to greater capital, given the project has sufficient community support.
 In return, the community contributors are rewarded by the projects that win the parachain slot, which would typically compensate for the opportunity cost of bonding their tokens for the lease duration.

-On the other hand, Party B also hopes to secure a parachain slot for their project.
-Party B is more established and has access to capital to self-fund their attempt at winning a parachain auction.
+On the other hand, let's say Project B, which is more established, and has access to capital, is hoping to secure a parachain slot through self-funding.
-Party B is not relying on any public funding/staking (at least via the crowdfunding mechanism) so they will have to determine how much funding they are able to allocate towards winning a slot.
+Project B is not relying on any community funding (at least via the crowdloan mechanism), so they will have to determine how much funding they can allocate towards winning a slot.

 Party B is in control of how much they are ultimately willing to contribute towards their goal of gaining a parachain slot.
 This means even if there is little public interest, they can self-fund the